-Remember user-experience is not about the look and feel of a website rather it is about functionality and experience.
+Remember user experience is not about the look and feel of a website rather it is about functionality and experience.

-If your website is having a poor user-experience, it can contribute to high traffic but no sales, here are few more issues that may be bothering your store,
+If your website is having a poor user-experience, it can contribute to high traffic but no sales, here are a few more issues that may be bothering your store,

 - Your website design is complex.

-- Navigating between menu is confusing.
+- Navigating between menus is confusing.